Skip Navigation

 Other considerations include:

-• Languages - For undergraduate classes other than Foreign Languages and literatures, the Library purchases English language materials.
+• Languages - For undergraduate classes other than Foreign Languages and literatures, the Library primarily purchases English language materials to support curricula, with materials in foreign languages purchased as needed.
 For graduate classes, the Library purchases materials in foreign languages to support curricula.

 • Faculty Publications - The Library collects all University of Mary Hardin-Baylor faculty publications.